3 Simple Presentation Techniques to Engage Your Audience

 A lot of successful people don’t present well–how many times have you been bored listening to someone more senior than you present?
 Perception is reality, and to take your career to the next level, it takes practice.
 You have to invest time recording yourself, watching yourself speak in front of a mirror, and slowly implementing small changes over time to get better.

 After reading this blog, I hope you walk away with a few useful techniques to engage your audience!
-But like I mentioned earlier, I’d still suggest you check out a public speaking class because practice makes perfect.
+But like I mentioned earlier, I’d still suggest you check out a public speaking class, like Own The Room, because practice makes perfect.
 It’s really hard on your own, so if you’re interested, check out course offerings in your area!

 Do you have any other presentation techniques you use to engage your audience?
 I’d love to hear them in the comments below!